Back Pain Leads to Leg Pain

 Comprehending the Back’s Anatomy

 One must realize back anatomy to understand how back pain can cause leg pain.
-The muscles, discs, nerves, and vertebrae that make up the spine support and carry weight.
+The muscles, discs, nerves, and vertebrae that comprise the spine support and carry weight.
 If one of its parts malfunctions, this system may press on nearby nerves.
 The sciatic nerve, which branches out from the lower back into the legs, is frequently severely injured by this.

 Back Pain Symptoms